nirelbz/nirelbz.github.io/gettingstarted.md

 <details>
   <summary>Show details</summary>

-You'll see the word "repository" used a lot in GitHub - it simply means "project".
+<p>You'll see the word "repository" used a lot in GitHub - it simply means "project".
 Under __*Repository name*__ you should see the name `beautiful-jekyll`, this is where you need to rename your project to `YOURUSERNAME.github.io` (replace `YOURUSERNAME` with your GitHub user name).
-It's important to use this exact name so that GitHub will recognize it and automatically create a website for this project.
+It's important to use this exact name so that GitHub will recognize it and automatically create a website for this project.</p>

 > Tip: If you want to use a different URL for your website, check out the [FAQ](https://beautifuljekyll.com/faq/#custom-domain)